RakhithJK/dbeaver-dbeaver-wiki/Utilizing-Foreign-Keys.md

 ### Create

 Creating a new foreign key in DBeaver involves a series of steps that guide you through the process.
-Here are three ways you can do it:

 1) You can start the process of creating a new foreign key in three ways:
 - Using the **[Properties editor](Properties-Editor)**: Open the Properties Editor and navigate to the **Foreign Keys**